Giuseppe Verdi: Final works

 Verdi's three last major works continued to show new developments in conveying drama and emotion.
 The first to appear, in 1874, was his Requiem, scored for operatic forces but by no means an "opera in ecclesiastical dress" (the words in which Hans von Bülow condemned it before even hearing it).
 Although in the Requiem Verdi puts to use many of the techniques he learned in opera, its musical forms and emotions are not those of the stage.
 Verdi's tone painting at the opening of the Requiem is vividly described by the Italian composer Ildebrando Pizzetti, writing in 1941: "in [the words] murmured by an invisible crowd over the slow swaying of a few simple chords, you straightaway sense the fear and sadness of a vast multitude before the mystery of death.
 In the [following] Et lux perpetuum the melody spreads it wings...before falling back on itself...you hear a sigh for consolation and eternal peace."

 By the time Otello premièred in 1887, more than 15 years after Aida, the operas of Verdi's (predeceased) contemporary Richard Wagner had begun their ascendancy in popular taste, and many sought or identified Wagnerian aspects in Verdi's latest composition.
 Budden points out that there is little in the music of Otello that relates to the verismo opera of the younger Italian composers, and little if anything which can be construed as a homage to the New German School.
 Nonetheless, there is still much originality, building on the strengths which Verdi had already demonstrated; the powerful storm which opens the opera in medias res, the recollection of the love duet of Act I in Otello's dying words (more an aspect of tinta than leitmotif), imaginative touches of harmony in Iago's "Era la notte" (Act II).

 Finally, six years later, appeared Falstaff, Verdi's only comedy apart from the early, ill-fated Un giorno di regno.
 In this work, Parker writes that: "The listener is bombarded by a stunning diversity of rhythms, orchestral textures, melodic motifs and harmonic devices.
 Passages that in earlier times would have furnished material for an entire number here crowd in on each other, shouldering themselves unceremoniously to the fore in bewildering succession".
 Rosselli writes: "In Otello Verdi had miniaturized the forms of romantic Italian opera; in Falstaff he miniaturized himself...[M]oments...crystallize a feeling...as though an aria or duet had been precipitated into a phrase."
-The opera ends with a fugue featuring the lines: "Tutto nel mondo è burla ...
+Falstaff ends with a fugue featuring the lines: "Tutto nel mondo è burla ...
 Tutti gabbati!...Ma ride ben chi ride La risata final." ("Everything in the world is a jest ... but he laughs well who laughs the final laugh").